Laci1953/RC2014-CPM/sargon78/readme.txt

-The SARGON chess game, with match save/load
+The SARGON chess game, with match save/load to disk files